Showing posts sorted by relevance for query cement. Sort by date Show all posts

 Why would pests target my property?

 As temperatures start declining, and the weather gets colder many rodents, birds, and other pests will be looking for a place of refuge from the elements.
 Your property might be the ideal location for pests to stay for the winter.
 Pests would target your property because of the warm enclosure provided, the constant stream of food resources, and protection from predators.
 Obviously, this is not something you want to happen!
-If this does happen, then you need to find local exterminators who will be able to eradicate the pests before serious damage is caused.
+If this does happen, then you need to find local exterminators, such as a specialist raccoon exterminator, who will be able to eradicate the pests before serious damage is caused.
 Some parts of the property are more susceptible to infestation than others, such as garages, basements, and attics.
 These are all locations that are secluded, often quieter, and darker than the rest of the property making them more attractive to pests.

 The key pests to look out for this winter are bats, birds, rats, chipmunks, cockroaches, and spiders.
 You can learn about these different pests and more here.